nikitababko/telegram-bot/README.md

 4. Run `npm install` or `yarn install`.
 5. Rename config-example.env file into .env and set TOKEN to the value, you've got from the BotFather.
 6. Run `npm start` or `yarn start` and send smth to your bot.
-7. After it says "Welcome" to you, we can go to the next step😎
+7. After it says "Welcome" to you, we can go to the next step.

 ### Deploy your bot to the heroku